Requests and Forms

 - Graduate Student Request to Audit a Course Form

 - Undergraduate Student Request to Audit a Course Form

-Individuals needing course descriptions may e-mail, fax or mail their requests to the Office of Registration and Records.
+For course years 2003 and earlier, please send a request via e-mail, fax or mail to the Office of Registration and Records.
 Please include your full name used while attending Loyola and as much information about the course as you may recall (i.e.,. title, instructor, term taken, division, etc.).

 The Course Inventory Form is available only to the departments, the faculty and deans, through LOCUS